Basel III Treatment of Mortgage Servicing Assets

 - The unnecessarily punitive treatment of MSRs makes them one of the most costly asset classes in the entire Basel III framework, despite any actual evidence that the underlying risk warrants such punitive treatment.

 - Some of these transfers are driven by Basel-related issues, not necessarily by the core competencies of the parties involved.
-As a result, many banks that are strong servicers and want to remain in the business are forced to dramatically increase capital levels or shed the asset.
+As a result, many banks that are strong servicers and want to remain in the business are forced to dramatically increase capital levels or sell the asset.

 - With the transfer of servicing out of a bank, the bank is losing one of its two primary relationships with retail customers (deposit and mortgage loan relationship), a safe and sound earning asset and a natural hedge to the loan production side of the business.